thoughtram/blog/_posts/2016-10-10-resolving-route-data-in-angular-2.md

 As mentioned ealier, route resolvers allow us to provide the needed data for a route, before the route is activated.
 There are different ways to create a resolver and we'll start with the easiest: a function.
 A resolver is a function that returns either `Observable<any>`, `Promise<any>` or just data.
 This is great, because our `ContactsService#getContact()` method returns an `Observable<Contact>`.

 Resolvers need to be registered via providers.
-Our article on [Dependency Injection in Angular 2](/angular/2015/05/18/dependency-injection-in-angular-2.html) explains nicely how to make functions available via DI.
+Our article on [Dependency Injection in Angular](/angular/2015/05/18/dependency-injection-in-angular-2.html) explains nicely how to make functions available via DI.

 Here's a resolver function that resolves with a static contact object: